apache/james-project/examples/oidc/README.md

 * KrakenD being the OIDC gateway against James by exposing two endpoints:
   * `POST /jmap` for JMAP requests against James with normal authentication
   * `POST /oidc/jmap` for JMAP request against James with a JWT token issued by the Keycloak
+* a jwt-revoker side container that will be called by Keycloak back-channel logout to invalidate tokens (SLO)

 ## Start the service